CSomerville/memory_cards/README.md

 # Memory Cards
 #### A card matching game for children and child-like adults in a sunny glade full of wild animals, some extinct.
+[Live Demo](http://104.131.60.34:8000)
 ---------
 #### My plan is to implement this game in a few different frameworks, as a way to extend my knowledge.
 So far, only the backbone version is active.